 Almond flour – fine blanched almond flour provides the best texture.
 You can also use ground almonds or almond meal but these options tend to leave a gritty texture to the batter.
 Learn more about how to choose keto flours!

 Coconut flour – while you could make a keto coffee cake with almond flour only, I don’t recommend it.
 Let me explain why.
 The tiniest amount of coconut flour gives the cake sponge a moist texture.
 In fact, if you want to swap coconut flour with more almond flour in this healthy coffee cake recipe, you will have to use 4 times more!
-Which means you will use 1 additional cup of almond flour to reach the same texture (compared to 1/4 cup of coconut flour).
+This means you will use 1 additional cup of almond flour to reach the same texture (compared to 1/4 cup of coconut flour).
 The result will be a very dense, gritty, and heavy keto cake.

 Erythritol or others sugar-free crystal sweeteners like allulose or Monk fruit stevia blend

 Baking powder – a great substitute to baking powder is baking soda.
-As a rule of thumbs, always use half amount of baking soda to substitute baking powder in cakes recipes.
+As a rule of thumbs, always use half amount of baking soda to substitute baking powder in keto cakes recipes.
 So, here replace the 2 teaspoons of baking powder with 1 teaspoon of baking soda

 Unsweetened almond milk – or if you wonder how to make the coffee cake more moist swap the milk for cream!
 I recommend heavy cream or coconut cream if you eat dairy-free

 How to bake a coffee cake?

 You can bake this coffee cake on fan-forced mode or regular mode but whatever the mode you are using, make sure you don’t bake over 180C (375F).
 This is simply because the recipe uses almond flour and this low-carb flour browns faster than wheat flour.

 How to make the keto cake streusel?